Shopify/mobile-buy-sdk-ios/CONTRIBUTING.md

 * If it makes sense, add tests for your code
 * Make sure all tests pass
 * Create a pull request
-* In the description, ping @Shopify/mobile-buy-sdk and ask for a code review.